Why Should You Consider Korean Adoption?

 Is Korean Adoption Right For You?

 If there is a preference to adopt a healthy toddler child, Korea is excellent.
 The children are in very good health.
 You receive a thorough medical report on the child with a social history on the birth parents at referral.
 Photos and updates on your child come on a monthly basis thereafter.
 There are also progress reports every three months until arrival.
 There are many more boys placed than girls and gender preference is not permitted.
-The adoption process goes smoothly, but families will need to be patient while waiting to travel.
+The adoption process goes smoothly.
 Korean adoption costs are higher than average partially due to the two required trips.
 Regardless, Korea is an excellent program and should be seriously considered.